sebastian-lapuschkin/AgeGenderDeepLearning/README.md

         0) Adjust CAFFEPATH in change_generic_paths.sh
         1) run bash change_generic_paths.sh
-        2) Place the Adience data in DATA/aligned
+        2) Place and extract the data archives downloaded from the Adience data download page in DATA/
         3) run bash run_all_datagen_scripts.sh